EricssonResearch/dnt/doc/oam.md

 ## Naming convention

 For a self-explanatory configuration file and proper OAM operation, there are recommended naming rules.
 The naming is also important for [automatically generated OAM points](#automatic-mip-generation) discussed later.
-Please note that `AutoMIP` is currently not available for Ethernet.
 Note that the `mip`s will be automatically generated only if `AutoMIP` is specified for the replication/elimination object.

 * to identify the streams one can use `s1` or `s2` names, or `m1` and `m2` for member streams.
 Compound streams can be `c1`, `c2`.